Mrballer59/Mrballer59/README.md

 - 📫 How to reach me **Brandonjoseph7@hotmail.co.uk**

-- ⚡ Fun fact  I love learing new technology and making cool apps & I'm really good at Football & Fifa 🎮 ⚽️
+- ⚡ Fun fact  I love learing new technology and making cool apps & I'm really good at Football & Fifa who would like a match? 🎮 ⚽️

 <h3 align="left">Connect with me:</h3>
 <p align="left">